The ACP program is currently paused pending funding by Congress.

 You’re ready to get away for a few days just to take the stress off.
 Yet, you’re unsure how to do that when you are working so hard to save money for everyday tasks and responsibilities.
 Should you fund a vacation savings account when you owe money to other people and have debt?
 Should you just try to work more and put more money away?

 Before giving up on your goal to take a vacation, recognize that vacations are very good for you.
 Taking a vacation can help with mindfulness, support good sleeping habits, and aid in lowering blood pressure, thanks to lower stress levels.
-It can actually help you be more productive when you go back to work.
-The key is paying for vacation in a smart and financially savvy way and knowing how to save money for vacation.
+It can help you be more productive when you go back to work.
+The key is paying for vacation in a smart and financially savvy way.
 That’s easier to do than you may realize.

 In these hard economic times, it can seem impossible right now.
 Your travel fund isn’t what you want it to be.
 But, if you implement a few helpful tips, you’ll see things turn around consistently.